 The service provided by the Ombudsman is independent, free and confidential.
 For more information see www.ombudsman.ie.

 Still unsure about how to make a complaint?

-If you have any further questions about the SOLAS complaints process, or if you need assistance to put your complaint in writing, you should contact the Complaints Liasion Officer by email to Eunice.email@example.com or by phoning 01-5332394.
+If you have any questions about how to make a complaint to SOLAS, or the complaints process, or if you need assistance to put your complaint in writing you should contact the Complaints Liaison Officer by email to email@example.com or phone 01-533 2394

 Certificates of Experience

 Where required, member states are obliged to issue a European Community Certificate of Experience to workers, as evidence of their experience, training and qualifications.
 The Guidance Notes explain the details about the Certificate of Experience to applicants from the Republic of Ireland.
 These notes cover information such as the application process and the practical use of the Certificate.
 The brief guide to the Jobs Covered by the Certificate of Experience will also help to inform decisions about working in Europe.
 Please complete and submit the application form with the necessary supporting documents to the address provided.
-For further information about Certificates of Experience please contact: Legal Services Department - + 353 1 533 2394.
+For further information about Certificates of Experience please contact Eunice.firstname.lastname@example.org